isomerpages/muis-workplan/index.md

   - infobar:
       title: MUIS COMMUNITY FORWARD SEMINAR 2023
       subtitle: ABOUT THE EVENT
-      description: "The Muis Community Forward Seminar this year focuses on key issues impacting our community’s socio-religious life. "
+      description: The Muis Community Forward Seminar this year focuses on key issues impacting our community’s socio-religious life.
       button: READ MORE
       url: /about-cfs/
   - infopic: